Deploy Microsoft 365 Apps from a local source

 Step 7: Deploy to the Current Channel group

-To deploy Microsoft 365 Apps, you provide commands that users can run from their client computers or you incorporate these commands into your installation automation.
+To deploy Microsoft 365 Apps, you provide commands that users can run from their client computers, or you incorporate these commands into your installation automation.
 The commands run the ODT in configure mode and with a reference to the appropriate configuration file, which defines which version of Microsoft 365 Apps to install on the client computer.
-Users who run these commands must have local admin privileges and must have read permissions to the share (\\server\share\Microsoft365Apps).
+Users who run these commands must have local admin privileges and read permissions to the share (\\server\share\Microsoft365Apps).

 From the client computers for the Current Channel group, run the following command from a command prompt with admin privileges: